Vub Upgrades - Offline to Online

 - Uploaded proxy resolution source to DeepEditor.

 - The in/out cut from your rushes that was used to create your source is laid on a video track under your vub media.
-This ensures when the .aaf file is linking to the raw camera media in the next steps, the conform op will be able to pull the online res meda that can be used to create the source.
+This ensures when the .aaf file is linking to the raw camera media in the next steps, the conform op will be able to pull the online resolution media that can be used to create the source.

-In the example below the user created a source file from 9C-1 P, having viewed the draft vub (marked as orange) they upgraded the draft to standard (marked as green) to view without a watermark.
+In the example below, the user created a source file from 9C-1 P, and having viewed the Draft vub (marked as orange), they upgraded the Draft to Standard (marked as green) to view without a watermark.
 Once the picture lock is signed off, the .aaf from the sequence will link to the original camera media of 9C-1 P.

 Once you and the production team are happy with the result and want to carry the vub through to final delivery, it’s time to move into the online edit.